markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 #### Wi-Fi network credentials

-The following Wi-Fi network credentials must be determined to commission the Matter accessory device to the Wi-Fi network in next steps:
+The following Wi-Fi network credentials must be determined to commission the Matter device to the Wi-Fi network in next steps:

 -   Wi-Fi SSID
 -   Wi-Fi password

-Matter specification does not define how the Thread or Wi-Fi credentials are obtained by Controller.
+Matter specification does not define how the Thread or Wi-Fi credentials are obtained by controller.

 For example, for Thread, instead of fetching datasets directly from the Thread Border Router, you might also use a different out-of-band method.